 Hindustan Unilever Foundation (HUF)

-HUL has generated over 30 million person-days of employment via the Hindustan Unilever Foundation through water conservation projects and judicious water use in agriculture.
-HUF’s NGO partners effectively leverage the government’s flagship National Rural Employment Guarantee Programme, enabling communities to earn wages as they build water conservation infrastructures.
-This helps achieve water security and economic well-being for the rural communities.
+HUL has generated over 60 million person-days of employment via the Hindustan Unilever Foundation through water conservation projects and judicious water use in agriculture.
+HUF’s NGO partners leverage the government’s flagship National Rural Employment Guarantee Programme, and enable communities to earn wages as they build water conservation infrastructures.
+This helps achieve water security and economic wellbeing for the rural communities.

-The brand’s mobile vending initiative ‘I Am Wall’s’ trains youth in sales, customer service and problem-solving, coupled with providing entrepreneurial exposure.
-This initiative has empowered over 14,000 people and 153 differently abled persons across the country.
+The brand’s mobile vending initiative ‘I Am Wall’s’ trains youth in sales, customer service and problem-solving, coupled with entrepreneurial exposure.
+This initiative has empowered around 11,500 people and around 250 differently abled persons across the country.

-To support economic growth, HUL ensures that all its raw materials are sourced locally and sustainably.
-In 2020, 73% of our crops were sustainably sourced.
-Over 93% of the tomatoes used in Kissan Ketchup were locally and sustainably sourced from 10,000 farmers across India.
-More than 67% of tea in India procured for Unilever brands was also sourced from sustainable sources.
-Additionally, by the end of 2020, 100% of the chicory was sourced sustainably as all Unilever chicory farmers in India were covered under the Unilever Sustainable Agriculture Code providing farmers knowledge and expertise in sustainable agriculture practices.
+HUL sources its raw materials locally and sustainably to support economic growth.
+Over 93% of the tomatoes used in Kissan Ketchup were locally and sustainably sourced from 6,800 farmers across India.
+More than 68% of tea for our brands was sourced from sustainable sources.
+By the end of 2021, 100% of the chicory was sourced sustainably as all Unilever chicory farmers in India were covered under the Unilever Sustainable Agriculture Code providing farmers knowledge and expertise in sustainable agriculture practices.

-With an aim to improve the livelihoods of the plantation workers in the tea industry, the alliance with trustea ensures that all legally mandated wages and benefits are paid.
-We have been working to move towards Living Wage and Living Income for all by 2030.
+With an aim to improve the livelihoods of the plantation workers and smallholder farmers in the tea industry, the alliance with trustea ensures that all legally mandated wages and benefits are paid.

 The impact of this can be witnessed at a large scale in the tea Bought Leaf Factories as well.
-Observing equality and fair treatment of all workers without any gender bias has contributed towards raising the quality of life for the women workforce (which accounts for about 60% of the workers in the tea industry).
-Thus, promoting a systematic grievance redressal mechanism and providing workers with the assurance of fair treatment.
+Observing equality and fair treatment of all plantation workers without any gender bias has contributed towards raising the quality of life for the women workforce (which accounts for about 60% of the workers in the tea industry).
+This promotes a systematic grievance redressal mechanism and provides workers with the assurance of fair treatment.

 Glow & Lovely Careers

-Over 10,00,000 users registered in HUL’s Glow & Lovely Careers Initiative have been benefited through career guidance, skill-based courses as well as job opportunities to empower themselves for a better future.
+Over 1.6 million users registered in HUL’s Glow & Lovely Careers programme have benefited from career guidance, skill-based courses as well as job opportunities to empower themselves for a better future.

 Plastic Waste Management

-HUL’s plastic waste management programmes, through partners such as UNDP and Xynteo, aim to bring the unorganised sector of waste pickers into the mainstream by providing employment opportunities.
-So far, the lives of 800 Safai Sathis have been improved through these initiatives.
+HUL’s plastic waste management programmes, through partners such as UNDP and Xynteo, aim to bring the unorganised sector of waste pickers into the mainstream by providing them employment opportunities.
+Many of the Safai Sathis’ lives have improved through these initiatives.

-Nine out of every ten households in India use HUL’s products and all efforts towards inclusivity leverage HUL’s extensive network and scale towards improving the living standards and bettering the lives of people.
-By encouraging and empowering the remotest of people from India’s heartlands, the objective is to enhance employment prospects with impactful actions.
-If enhancing skills and training can affect a level playing field for all, it will bring about equity in employability that will open up gates for the underrepresented communities and thereby further stretch our circumference of economic, sociological and psychological wellbeing.
+Nine out of ten households in India use our products and all efforts towards inclusivity leverage our extensive network and scale towards improving the living standards and bettering the lives of people.
+By encouraging and empowering the remotest of people from India’s heartlands, we aim to enhance employment prospects with impactful actions.
+If enhancing skills and training can create a level playing field for all, it will bring about equity in employability that will open gates for the underrepresented communities and thereby further stretch our circumference of economic, sociological, and psychological wellbeing.